smoerijf/growatt2mqtt/README.md

 # Growatt Solar Inverter Modbus Data to MQTT Gateway
 This sketch runs on an ESP8266 and reads data from Growatt Solar Inverter over RS485 Modbus and publishes the data over MQTT.
 This code can be modified for any Gorwatt inverters, it has been tested on 1 phase, 2 string inverter version such as my MIN 3000 TL-XE, MIC 1500 TL-X, MIC 600 TL-X. You find attached to this repo the documentation I used to get data out of the inverter.

+In addition it supports an AHT10, AHT15, AHT20 sensor family temperature sensor.
+A web interface for monitoring and controlling the inverter is also available.

 ![Setup](/img/setup.jpg)

 This sketch publishes the following information from the holding registers that store device configuration data.
 More on these please refer to the modbus PDF documentation.
 This is sent once at startup: